-The purpose of this test is to evaluate the correct operation of the Bosch CDi pressure regulator valve based on the voltage and duty control under engine run conditions.
+The purpose of this test is to evaluate the correct operation of the Bosch Common Rail Diesel (CRD) Pressure Regulator Valve (PRV) based on the voltage and duty control under engine run conditions.

 Connection for diagnostic work will vary dependent on application.